Klinogicare® Quantum Magnetic Storm

 • Synaptic transmission to the muscle fiber

-Stage 2: Tissue and functional response
+Phase 2: tissue and functional response

 Increase in functional muscle capacity

-Adaptive effect with course-based stimulation.
+Adaptive effect through cyclic stimulation.

-Neuron action potential
+Neuronal action potential

-• Membrane excitability threshold
+• Membrane excitation threshold

-• Absolute and relative refractory interval
+• Absolute and relative refractory period

 Frequency ranges and effects